Ilminster

-Ilminster is a minster town and civil parish in the South Somerset district of Somerset, England, with a population of 5,808.
+Ilminster is a market town and civil parish in Somerset, England, with a population of 5,808.
 Bypassed in 1988, the town now lies just east of the junction of the A303 (London to Exeter) and the A358 (Taunton to Chard and Axminster).
 The parish includes the hamlet of Sea.

 History

 Ilminster is mentioned in documents dating from 725 and in a Charter granted to Muchelney Abbey (10 mi to the north) by Æthelred the Unready in 995.
-Ilminster is also mentioned in Domesday Book (1086) as Ileminstre meaning 'The church on the River Isle' from the Old English ysle and mynster.
+Ilminster is also mentioned in the Domesday Book of 1086 as ‘Ileminstre’, meaning 'The church on the River Isle' from the Old English ysle and mynster.
 By this period Ilminster was a flourishing community and was granted the right to hold a weekly market, which it still does.

 Ilminster was part of the hundred of Abdick and Bulstone.

-In 1645 during the English Civil War Ilminster was the scene of a skirmish between parliamentary troops under Edward Massie and Royalist forces under Lord Goring who fought for control of the bridges prior to the Battle of Langport.
+In 1645 during the English Civil War Ilminster was the scene of a skirmish between parliamentary troops under Edward Massie and Royalist forces under Lord Goring, who fought for control of the bridges prior to the Battle of Langport.

 The town contains the buildings of a sixteenth-century grammar school, the Ilminster Meeting House, which acts as the town's art gallery and concert hall.
 There is also a Gospel Hall.

+Canal Way in the town refers to the long abandoned and never completed Chard Canal which connected the town to the River Parrett.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The town falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Chard Rural District and Ilminster Urban District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-There is an electoral ward of the same name.
-The ward focuses on Ilminster but also includes Whitelackington.
-The total population of the ward taken at the 2011 census was 6,017.

-It is also part of the Yeovil county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+There are two tiers of local government covering Ilminster, at parish (town) and unitary authority level: Ilminster Town Council and Somerset Council.
+The town council is based at the Old Magistrates Court on East Street in the town centre.

+Ilminster was an ancient parish.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Chard Rural District.
+In 1899, Ilminster was elevated to become an urban district, removing it from the rural district.
+The urban district council built itself a headquarters at 4 North Street in 1935.
+The urban district was abolished in 1974, becoming part of the new district of South Somerset.
+A successor parish was created covering the former urban district, with its parish council taking the name Ilminster Town Council.
+The town council continued to be based at 4 North Street until 2022 when it moved to the former magistrates' court on East Street.

+South Somerset was in turn abolished in 2023, with its functions passing to Somerset County Council, which re-branded itself as Somerset Council on becoming a unitary authority.

+For parliamentary elections, Ilminster is part of the Yeovil constituency.